dbt-labs/corp/docs/working_and_growing_here.md

 🌏 *Note that all dates below are formatted by US dates, so it will be MM/DD*

+### Types of Review Cycles

-### There are two types of review cycles at dbt Labs.
+There are two types of review cycles at dbt Labs.

 1. [Performance Reviews](#performance-reviews)